 After your titanium is separated from its ceramic shell, it is put under extreme temperature and pressure – up to 15,000 psi – in a process known as hot isostatic pressing (HIPing), to collapse any internal voids which may have formed during casting.
 Following HIP, we typically perform chemical milling of your component, where the hard alpha case layer generated by the high temperature of casting is chemically removed.
-Our chemical milling is performed in-house, and is certified by Lockheed Martin.

 Up to this point, our castings can hold very good tolerances but we offer you the option to take your product through final machining to achieve even greater precision if required.
 As you can see, throughout the entirety of your project, FSPT holds itself to extremely high quality standards.